-- How to summarise proposal for quick screening
+How to summarise proposal for quick screening

-We will cover first three points subsequently but let us focus on the last point in this post.
+We will cover the first three points subsequently but let us focus on the last point in this post.

 We all know how essential a cover letter and executive summary is for every sales proposal.

 You want to make sure that your real first point of contact with the prospective client does not go in vain.
 Because first impressions make a difference, and your cover letters and executive summaries play a very important role in making your first impression.